jonkpirateboy/Pass-fur-alle/README.md

 ### Install homebew
 Open a [Terminal](#terminal) and enter
-* /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
+* `/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"`

 ### Install Selenium
 Open a [Terminal](#terminal) and enter
-* pip3 install selenium
+* `pip3 install selenium`

 ### Install Chromedriver
 Open a [Terminal](#terminal) and enter
-* brew install chromedriver
+* `brew install chromedriver`

 ### Run the damn thing
-Open a [Terminal](#terminal) and go to the folder where you downloaded the script.
-Enter: python3 pass-fur-alle.py
+Open a Terminal and go to the folder where you downloaded the script, probably *Downloads/Pass-fur-alle-main*, and you go there by entering `cd Downloads/Pass-fur-alle-main`
+Then enter: `python3 pass-fur-alle.py`

 ## What you need for running on Linux

-I don't know yet, but I'm going to find out
+### Install PIP3
+Open a Terminal and enter
+* `sudo apt-get install python3-pip`

+### Install Selenium
+Open a Terminal and enter
+* `pip3 install selenium`

+### Install Chromedriver
+Open a Terminal and enter
+* `sudo apt-get install chromium-chromedriver`

+### Run the damn thing
+Open a Terminal and go to the folder where you downloaded the script, probably *Downloads/Pass-fur-alle-main*, and you go there by entering `cd Downloads/Pass-fur-alle-main`
+Then enter: `python3 pass-fur-alle.py`

 ## What you need for running on Windows

 I don't know yet, but I'm probably going to find out.
-Linux first.

 ## Glossary